abhinair302/WETBOT---WhatsApp-Weather-Alert-Bot/README.md

 It uses **OpenWeatherMap** for weather forecasts and **Twilio**'s WhatsApp API to send alerts directly to your phone.

 Designed for convenience, WETBOT ensures you're always prepared — even when the skies aren't!
+I made this project as a part of a Udemy course.
+So special Thanks to Dr. Angela Yu for guiding me step by step, to build this project.

 ---